jpasqua/FauxStar/README.md

 # FauxStar
 ## FOR DEVELOPER TESTING ONLY

-This is a packaging of the wonderful [Dwarf emulator for the Xerox 6085](https://github.com/devhawala/dwarf) by [@devhawala](https://github.com/devhawala).
-It's actually a packaging of my [fork](https://github.com/jpasqua/dwarf) which has some changes in the way fullscreen operation is handled and a few other tweaks.
-For much more detailed information on the emulator, please refer to the original [repo](https://github.com/devhawala/dwarf).
+This is a packaging of the wonderful [Dwarf emulator for the Xerox 6085](https://github.com/devhawala/dwarf) by [@devhawala](https://github.com/devhawala) along with some disk images and a launch script.
+It's actually a packaging of my [fork](https://github.com/jpasqua/dwarf) of dwarf which has some changes in the way fullscreen operation is handled and a few other tweaks.
+For much more detailed information on the emulator, please refer to the original [repo](https://github.com/devhawala/dwarf) and my [fork](https://github.com/jpasqua/dwarf).

 Though the name *FauxStar* puts a lot of emphasis on the [Star](https://en.wikipedia.org/wiki/Xerox_Star) part of this, there is actually no Star image included!
 ViewPoint, the next version of Star is the earliest version of the image to run here.
 In this context I'm using "Star" as a shorthand for a [Xerox "D" machine](https://en.wikipedia.org/wiki/Xerox_Star#Hardware) capable of running the Star software and the [Xerox Development Environment](https://web.archive.org/web/20041204132344/http://www.apearson.f2s.com/xde.html) (XDE)